About Us

 Emmanuel Mwambingu is our Beehive Fence Officer in Kenya and oversees the data collection on our field site in Sagalla, collecting information about the beehive occupancy rates, elephant visits to the beehive fence protected farms and also helps to co-ordinate new beehive fence construction around the Sagalla communities.
 Originally an English Teacher by training, Emmanuel had now completed a Bee Products and Processing Course at Baraka College in Nakuru and is presently in charge of assisting interns and students with their individual projects at the Elephants and Bees Research Center next to Tsavo East National Park.

-Esther Serem, BSc
+Esther Serem, MSc

 Gloria Mugo, MSc